bytebase/.github/profile/README.md

 ## Bytebase 🏟

-[Bytebase](https://bytebase.com) wants to address the pain points around collaboration among DBAs and Developers, and also re-define the workflow when building database applications.
+[Bytebase](https://bytebase.com) wants to address the pain points around collaboration among Developers and DBAs, and also re-define the Database CI/CD process.

-### For DBA - 10x operational efficiency
+### For DBA and DevOps Team - 10x operational efficiency

 A collaborative web-console to allow DBAs to manage database tasks and handle developer tickets much more efficiently than traditional tools.